Pubs & Bars Music Licence

 Music in pubs, bars & nightclubs is an essential part of the entertainment experience.

-Whether you’re hosting live performances and DJs or playing background music via audio devices and TVs, you’ll usually need TheMusicLicence for your pub or bar.
+Whether you’re hosting live performances & DJs, using music segments in your quiz or playing background music via audio devices and TVs, you’ll usually need a music licence.

 By obtaining TheMusicLicence you’ll be able to play PRS for Music and PPL music legally and enjoy its benefits whilst ensuring that its creators are fairly rewarded for their work.

 Whether you’re playing background music via audio devices, jukeboxes and TVs, background music in your pub or bar has the potential to enhance the experience and create an atmosphere that your customers and staff enjoy.
 Your background music choices can create that ‘feel good’ mood and encourage customers to stay, and return!

 Turn a bar into a dance floor and find out more about the power of background music for pubs and bars…

 Play background music at your pub or bar from just 92p* per day!

 The cost of TheMusicLicence for pubs & bars varies depending on the specific characteristics of each business, so please contact us for a quote.

 Before doing so, please ensure you’ve read our Quote Checklist for each section that is applicable to you and have the relevant information ready so we can provide an accurate quote for your pub or bar music licence.

 With TheMusicLicence, playing music via the TV or radio in your pub or bar could cost you as little as 92p per day* Cost example spread across 365 days based on a premises is which 400 sqm.
 Your combined yearly pub and bar music licence could cost around £336.99 (excluding VAT).